gostFish/Adrift/README.md

 # Adrift

-This Repo is a clone of the Original collaborative work between Myself, Leonel Bonnici, Matthew Schembri, Michele Perrino, Kristiine Parna and David Brincat
+This Repo is a clone of the Original collaborative work between Malcolm Grech, Leonel Bonnici, Matthew Schembri, Michele Perrino, Kristiine Parna and David Brincat

 The Game is a finished product as a Narrative-based Game.